Eastern Front (World War II): Repression and genocide in occupied territories

 The Last Jew in Vinnitsa.
 A member of Einsatzgruppe D murders a Jew who is kneeling before a filled mass grave in Vinnitsa, in 1942.

 The enormous territorial gains of 1941 presented Germany with vast areas to pacify and administer.
 For the majority of people of the Soviet Union, the German invasion was viewed as a brutal act of unprovoked aggression.
-While it is important to note that not all parts of Soviet society viewed the German advance in this way, the majority of the Soviet population viewed German forces as occupiers.
+While not all parts of Soviet society viewed the German advance in this way, the majority of the Soviet population viewed German forces as occupiers.
 In areas such as Estonia, Latvia, and Lithuania (which had been annexed by the Soviet Union in 1940) the Wehrmacht was tolerated by a relatively more significant part of the native population.

 This was particularly true for the territories of Western Ukraine, recently rejoined to the Soviet Union, where the anti-Polish and anti-Soviet Ukrainian nationalist underground hoped in vain to establish the "independent state", relying on German armed force.
 However, Soviet society as a whole was hostile to the invading Nazis from the very start.
 The nascent national liberation movements among Ukrainians and Cossacks, and others were viewed by Hitler with suspicion; some, especially those from the Baltic States, were co-opted into the Axis armies and others brutally suppressed.
 None of the conquered territories gained any measure of self-rule.

 Instead, the Nazi ideologues saw the future of the East as one of settlement by German colonists, with the natives killed, expelled, or reduced to slave labour.
 The cruel and brutally inhumane treatment of Soviet civilians, women, children and elderly, the daily bombings of civilian cities and towns, Nazi pillaging of Soviet villages and hamlets and unprecedented harsh punishment and treatment of civilians in general were some of the primary reasons for Soviet resistance to Nazi Germany's invasion.
 Indeed, the Soviets viewed Germany's invasion as an act of aggression and an attempt to conquer and enslave the local population.